passthejoe/blogPoster/README.md

 ## blogPoster

-### blogPoster news (June 9, 2020)
+#### blogPoster news (June 9, 2020)

 This program already posts to an Ode-style blog and Twitter.
 I am about to add the ability to post to Mastodon-running social networks.
-The feature (and the documentation will be extremely *alpha* for awhile.
+The feature (and the documentation) will be extremely *alpha* for awhile.

+Future development goals include creating and posting Hugo-style entries and rewriting the code in a modular/object-oriented style.

 ### What is blogPoster?